 BEGR-409.
-INTRODUCTION TO BIOENGINEERING Credits: 3 (Three hours of lecture per week)
+INTRODUCTION TO BIOENGINEERING

 This course first covers some essential information of bioengineering and includes the required research ethics curriculum for the program.
 The course also samples the wide variety of bioengineering options for students who plan to enter one of the degree tracks.
 The beginning lectures briefly describe the scientific basis for bioengineering both from biological and engineering standpoints.
 Bioengineering faculty will then describe the bioengineering options in the particular engineering tracks and courses as well as the research conducted by faculty in the department.
 (Required for all students in Bioengineering)